Carrot Cake Loaf with Cream Cheese Frosting

 This post may contain affiliate links.

-This Carrot Cake Loaf with Cream Cheese Frosting is my favorite recipe for carrot cake because it turns out ridiculously moist, soft, tender, and is full of cinnamon-and-spice-and-everything-nice, including an abundance of carrots and sweet, juicy raisins.
+Carrot Cake Loaf with Cream Cheese Frosting — My favorite recipe for carrot cake!!
+It’s ridiculously moist, soft, tender, and full of cinnamon-and-spice-and-everything-nice, including an abundance of carrots and sweet, juicy raisins!

 As for nuts, they’re a total deal-breaker for me in baked goods and this carrot cake is nut-free.
 With both raisins and nuts, you can add or omit based on your ideal definition of carrot cake.

 Another issue that plagues carrot cakes is blandness.
 When it comes to cinnamon-and-spice-and-everything-nice, I use a heavier hand than most recipes call for.
 Carrots, eggs, sugar, buttermilk, flour; they’re all ingredients that can stand up to bolder spices.

 In no way is this carrot cake overly-spiced; it’s not a spice cake, but it’s flavorful.
 It’s not to be confused with those grocery store carrot cakes that are generally so bland they’re just one step above jarred baby food carrots.

 As for actually baking the cake, many people seem to shun layered cakes and Bundt cakes, whereas loaves of things, like banana bread or quick breads baked in loaf pans, seem more popular.

 I’ll be the first to admit, I typically don’t have the patience for layered cakes or for frosting them, so I baked this easy carrot cake in loaf pans.
 So much easier than a fancy three-layered cake and absolutely nothing is sacrificed in the taste department!